Order a Beet Box CSA

 - Vang Family Farm – Vang Family Farm is located on 15 acres in Merced, California.
 Seng Vang and his family are from Thailand and are of the Hmong ethnic group.
 Seng’s parents set up the farm after moving from Thailand.
 Vang Family Farm is one of the first farms we worked with on this project, and for great reason — they grow a wide range of fruits and vegetables using organic methods but are NOT CERTIFIED ORGANIC, including some unique Asian produce like Chinese broccoli and lemongrass.
 They have 4 unheated hoop houses which allow them to have all sorts of early and late vegetables, as well as subtropical fruits and flowers.

-- J’nJ Farms- Jorge Ramos provides a wide variety of fruits and nuts.
-His crops are spray free, but are NOT ORGANIC.
-Meaning no pesticides are used in production, but conventional fertilizers are used.
+- J’nJ Farms– Jorge Ramos provides a wide variety of fruits and nuts.
+His crops are spray free, but are NOT CERTIFIED ORGANIC.
+Meaning no pesticides are used in production.
 Jorge is hoping to begin the transition to organic production in the next year.

 What comes in the box?